 The selection process includes the performance of desired candidate in the class 12th or any equivalent qualifying examination along with his/her performance in the Joint Entrance Examination, JEE (Main).

 The Paper-1 (B. E./B. Tech. courses) of JEE (Main) will also be an eligibility test for the JEE (Advanced), which the candidate has to take if he/she is aspiring for admission to the undergraduate programs offered by the IITs.

-The States of Gujarat, Maharashtra, Nagaland and Odisha have joined the JEE (Main) system.
-Therefore, the candidates seeking admission to the institutions in these states, which were earlier admitting based on their State Level Examination, should fill the JEE (Main) – 2014 application form.
+Almost all states of India including Gujarat, Maharashtra, Nagaland and Odisha have joined the JEE (Main) system.
+Therefore, the candidates seeking admission to the institutions in those states, which were earlier admitting candidates based on their State Level Examination, can also fill the JEE Main 2015 application form.